 Methadose is a narcotic (opioid) medicine.
 It works by acting in the brain and nervous system.

 - you are allergic to any ingredient in Methadose

 - you have slow, shallow, or difficult breathing

-- you are taking asenapine, mixed agonist/antagonist pain medicines (eg, buprenorphine, butorphanol, nalbuphine, pentazocine), nilotinib, tetrabenazine, or sodium oxybate (GHB)
+- you are taking asenapine, buprenorphine, a mixed agonist/antagonist pain medicine (eg, butorphanol, nalbuphine, pentazocine), nilotinib, tetrabenazine, or sodium oxybate (GHB)